 Another worthy charity is the Fidelco Guide Dog Foundation, which provides magnificent German Shepherd Guide Dog partners and superior training.
 In a one-on-one process that takes two to three weeks, clients are trained to use their guide dogs in their homes, neighborhoods, and places of work.

-Under the Lions PediaVision program, we are preparing to screen local preschool children for six types of eye disease.
+Under the Lions PediaVision program, we are now screening preschool and elementary school children in Regional School District 18 for six types of eye disease.

 The Lions’ Super Bowl Sunday Breakfast fundraisers finance yearly scholarships so Lyme-Old Lyme students can further their education.

 Club members volunteer time at our local soup kitchen.